Community #1: safety & knowing our rights

 The bigger your event is, the more necessary it is to plan for these things.
 As artists, we’re not always trained as medics, lawyers, or security planners.
 We do the best we can with what we’ve learned, and whenever possible, we rely on collaboration with others for the most current guidance.

 We also need to name that this work is demanding, and rarely paid for.
-But if we want to change how art is presented, who it is for, and where it can exist, we often take on responsibilities that arts organizers sometimes absorb.
+But if we want to change how art is presented, who it is for, and where it can exist, we think artists have to take on responsibilities that others sometimes absorb.

 To learn more about safety from the perspective of activists, click here.